semver/semver/semver.md

 0. Major version zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.

-0. Version 1.0.0 defines the public API.
+0. Version 1.0.0 SHOULD define the public API.
 The way in which the version number is incremented after this release is dependent on this public API and how it changes.

 0. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards
 compatible bug fixes are introduced.
 A bug fix is defined as an internal